raid-guild/handbook/docs/learn-about-web3.md

 8) [Work full time for a DAO](https://twitter.com/spengrah/status/1428456525744545800) - Interesting thread about how to work for a DAO full time.

 9) [Blockchains as App stores](https://twitter.com/cdixon/status/1427452454543663129) - Lots to learn from this thread and in general from Chris Dixon on Twitter.

+10) [Beginners guides on NFT, DEFI and DAOs](https://twitter.com/ljxie/status/1371465334121762822?s=20) - Links to some great intro articles and also worth following on twitter.

 ## The Web3 Stack